dennisloi/ImperivmGBR/tools/paktool/README.md

 Repacking `.pak` files can be attempted using the same script, but be aware:

 > Note: Although the packed files can be correctly unpacked, the game crashes when loading them, hinting at a potential issue with the packing process.
+It's 100% related to the unknown bytes after the TOC.
+Anyway, this is low priority as the game loads the unpacked files as well if they are put in the correct folder

 To pack a folder into a `.pak` file: